duracloud/duracloud/CONTRIBUTING.md

 Ready to start diving into code?

-1. Look for a [JIRA ticket](https://jira.duraspace.org/projects/DURACLOUD) which interests you, or create a new one.
+1. Start by looking for a ticket with the `good-first-issue` label, [like those found here](https://jira.duraspace.org/issues/?filter=14417).
+These are selected specifically as a good starting point for those new to the project.
+    * If you'd like to see the full list of issues, [that can be found here](https://jira.duraspace.org/projects/DURACLOUD)
-2. [Fork the code repository](https://help.github.com/articles/fork-a-repo/) in Github.
+3. [Fork the code repository](https://help.github.com/articles/fork-a-repo/) in Github.
 There are several repos for DuraCloud, the primary one is: https://github.com/duracloud/duracloud
-3. Make your changes, do fantastic things, just make sure:
+4. Make your changes, do fantastic things, just make sure:
     * Your changes work
     * Unit tests are included which exercise your changes
     * The build passes
     * You are following the [code style guidelines](https://github.com/duraspace/codestyle)
-4. Commit to a branch on your fork, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).
+5. Commit to a branch on your fork, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).
 The pull request should be against the **develop** branch of the DuraCloud repository (not master).

 ## I'm a DuraCloud user